mtumilowicz/groovy-closure-owner-delegate-this/README.md

 scope**.
 While breaking the formal concept of a closure, it offers a variety of advantages which are described in this chapter.

-Note that local variables are always looked up first, independently of the resolution strategy.

 ## syntax
 A closure definition follows this syntax: